matjon/em3371-controller/Documentation/reverse_engineering.md

 the weather station.
 I have found no other way around this limitation other than querying the station manually using packets with function number 0x90, though.

+### Timezone

+Byte 0x00 of payload of functiono 0x80 contains the desired device timezone.

+It is possible to set the timezone manually by pressing the SET button on the back of the device for several seconds, then pressing it once.
+Then use the UP and DOWN buttons to change the value.
+According to the manual I got with the weather station, timezone "00" corresponds to the Central European Time (GMT+1), but experiments seem to contradict this.
+It looks like timezone "00" corresponds to GMT.

+This parameter seems mostly unused, though.
+It does not survive power cycles of the device (like probably all other parameters except for those of the Lierda WiFi module).
+The device always sends time in local timezone.

+Byte values of the timezone: GMT is represented by timezone 0x0c (12 in decimal).
+This byte AFAIK can have values from 0x00 (which corresponds to GMT-12) to 0x18 (which corresponds to GMT+12).

+The SMARTSERVER.EMAXTIME.CN server has set the device to timezone 0x14 (using packet with function 0x80), which corresponds to GMT+8, which is the timezone used in China.
+The local device time has been set accordingly with the GMT+8 offset.
+This can be annoying for some users.
+Possibly the server sets the correct timezone after using the LivingSense app or remembering the timezone set by the user.

 Function number 0x90 - query device sensor state
 ------------------------------------------------